 Nadarkhani contends he never converted to Christianity because he was never a Muslim.
 The courts say he is a Muslim because his parents were Muslims at the time of his birth.

 Nadarkhani was given three chances this week to recant but declined to do so.

-"The trial and sentencing process for Pastor Nadarkhani demonstrates the Iranian government's total disregard for religious freedom and further demonstrates Iran's continuing violation of the universal rights of its citizens," the statement from the White House said.
+"The trial and sentencing process for Pastor Nadarkhani demonstrates the Iranian government's total disregard for religious freedom and further demonstrates Iran's continuing violation of the universal rights of its citizens," the White House statement said.